dwhiffing/fury/content/aar/nf/nf1_fp/body.md

 10:00 : There was nothing for it, so I edged Hauk into the fjord, risking the undamaged Mirka’s 76mm guns.
-Miraculously, she got within the torpedo DLZ without taking fire...but the damned weapons malfunctioned!.
+Miraculously, she got within the torpedo DLZ without taking fire...but the damned weapons malfunctioned\!.
 I repeated the move with Teme, but she could do no more than damage the second Mirka and escape.
 As I withdrew in disgust, there was more ridiculousness.
 Up until now, the Red Air Force had ignored the naval side of things but now, two Frogfoot attack planes appeared.
-One got close enough at 200’ to be hit (but, par for the course, not destroyed) by a Mistral, but they ignored the juicy targets and instead proceeded with their mission to attack the SOSUS bunker at Vardo!!
+One got close enough at 200’ to be hit (but, par for the course, not destroyed) by a Mistral, but they ignored the juicy targets and instead proceeded with their mission to attack the SOSUS bunker at Vardo\!\!

 12:00 : Ulstein arrived at Mehamn and completed her stellar performance by sinking the hovercraft.